-An interstate reader asked the question of Think Tasmania: “is there a bridge to Bruny Island?”
+An interstate reader asked this question of Think Tasmania: is there a bridge to Bruny Island?
 The question was posed after last week’s article about Cape Bruny Lighthouse.
 So we thought we’d answer, not only for that particular reader, but for everyone else who’s wondering too.
 No, there’s no bridge; visitors must catch the Bruny Island Ferry.

 Catch the Bruny Island Ferry to Roberts Point